greena13/react-hotkeys/README.md

 Also make sure your React application is not calling `stopPropagation()` on the key events before they reach the `<HotKeys>` component that defines the `keyMap`.

+Finally, make sure your key event are not coming from one of the [tags ignored by react-hotkeys](#Ignoring-events).

 #### Sequence is not being matched when moving between components

 For efficiency, every time the focused element changes, the key event history is reset.
 HotKeys does not currently support key sequences that involve shifting focus mid-way through.